Roman campaigns in Germania (12 BC – AD 16): Campaigns of Germanicus

 Augustus appointed Germanicus commander of the forces in the Rhine the following year.
 In August AD 14, Augustus died and on 17 September the senate met to confirm Tiberius as princeps.
 Roman writers, including Tacitus and Cassius Dio, mention that Augustus left a statement ordering the end of imperial expansion.
 It's not known if Augustus actually made such an order, or if Tiberius found it necessary to stop Roman expansion as the costs were too great, both financially and militarily.

 About one-third of Rome's total military forces, eight legions, were stationed in the Rhine following their redeployment by Tiberius.
 Four were in lower Germany under Aulus Caecina (the 5th and 21st at Xanten; the 1st and 20th at or near Cologne).
 Another four were in upper Germany under Gaius Silius (the 2nd, 13th, 16th, and 14th).

 Between AD 14 and 16, Germanicus led Roman armies across the Rhine into Germany against the forces of Arminius and his allies.
 Germanicus made great use of the navy, which he needed for logistics given the lack of roads in Germany at the time.
-The war culminated in AD 16 with the decisive victories of Idastaviso and Angrivarian Wall in which the Germanic coalition under Arminius was destroyed.
+The war culminated in AD 16 with the decisive victories of Battle of Idistaviso and Angrivarian Wall in which the Germanic coalition under Arminius was destroyed.
 Arminius himself barely managed to survive the conflict.
 Rome handed annexed lands over to friendly chieftains and withdrew from most of Germany, as they felt the military effort required to continue was too great in comparison to any potential gain.
 Tacitus says the purpose of the campaigns was to avenge the defeat of Varus, rather than to expand Rome's borders.